**Please Note: This post contains referral links and I may make a small commission at no additional cost to you**

 Calling the doctor for advice had become a weekly occurrence to find out a reason for Billy’s behaviors.

-Changing Billy’s formula, discovering gas drops and other ways to soothe him became my #1 mission in life.
+Changing Billy’s formula, discovering gas drops and other ways to soothe him became my #1 mission in life – yet I had the nagging feeling I was failing at normal.

 The Early Years of ADHD Parenting